 At 11:59 pm on Oct 31, we quickly dump Halloween and turn our attention toward Christmas movies for kids, gingerbread cookies and festive lights.
 Add some of the best hot chocolate in NYC to the mix, and you have a party.

 RECOMMENDED: Full guide to Christmas for kids in New York

-The best Christmas movies for kids
+Best Christmas movies for kids